 Short animation of the differences between Time in Range and HbA1c

-Time in Range gives a more complete picture of your blood sugar control; a personalised view that shows how long you spend in your target blood sugar range (between 70 and 180 mg/dl or 3.9–10 mmol/l, for most people).1 Experts recommend that if you have type 1 or type 2 diabetes, most people should try to spend at least 17 hours (70%) of their day within this range.1 Different people may have slightly different targets for both HbA1c and TiR.1,2 Talk to your doctor to understand what your target range is.
+Time in Range a more complete picture of your glucose management; a personalised view that shows how long you spend in your target glucose range (between 70 and 180 mg/dL or 3.9–10 mmol/L, for most people).
+Experts recommend that most people with type 1 or type 2 diabetes, should try to spend at least 17 hours (70%) of their day in range.
+Different people may have slightly different targets for both HbA1c and Time in Range and your doctor can tell you what your personal target range is.1

-We now know that it is not just periods of high blood sugar levels (hyperglycaemia) that increase the risk of diabetes-related health problems, but also when blood sugar levels fluctuate.
-The more time you spend above and below range, the greater your risk of complications such as damage to your eyes and kidneys, and even heart attack or stroke.2,3
+Repeated periods of high glucose (hyperglycaemia) will increase the risk of diabetes-related health problems.
+The more time you spend above and below range (Time above range and Time below range), the greater your risk of health complications such as damage to your eyes and kidneys, and even heart attack or stroke.2,3

-HbA1c can be used to predict your risk of developing these health complications, and aiming for an HbA1c of below 7% can reduce this risk.2,3
+HbA1c can be used to predict your risk of developing these health complications and aiming for an HbA1c of below 7% can reduce this risk.2

-The more time you spend in your target blood sugar range (TiR), the more likely you are to reduce your diabetes health risks.1,2,3
+In addition, the more time you spend in range, the more likely you are to reduce your diabetes health risks.1,3

-HbA1c and TiR are measured differently.
-HbA1c is measured using a diabetes blood test which must to be sent to a laboratory.
-Time in Range is measured during your everyday life using the numbers from a continuous glucose monitoring device (CGM).1 A CGM checks your ’interstitial’ glucose levels without you having to prick your finger or take any blood, using a sensor attached to your body.2 Interstitial glucose sounds complicated, but all it means is that the monitor measures the sugar level in the fluid under your skin but does not measure your blood sugar directly.2 The recent dramatic advances in digital health for diabetes and ‘diabetes tech’ have proved that CGMs can be very successful in helping people with diabetes stay within their target healthy blood sugar range.7
+HbA1c and Time in Range are measured differently.
+HbA1c is measured using a blood glucose test which must be sent to a laboratory.3,4 Time in Range is measured during your everyday life using the numbers from a continuous glucose monitoring (CGM) device.1 A CGM device checks your ’interstitial’ glucose levels without you having to prick your finger or take any blood, using a sensor attached to your body.2 Interstitial glucose sounds complicated, but all it means is that the monitor measures glucose in the fluid under your skin rather than directly in your blood.2 The recent dramatic advances in digital health for diabetes and ‘diabetes tech’ have proved that using a CGM device can be very successful in helping people with diabetes stay within their target glucose range.7

-Both TiR and HbA1c are very helpful tools to support you and your diabetes care team to make informed decisions that work for you and your health now and in the future.
+Both Time in Range and HbA1c are very helpful tools to support you and your diabetes care team to make informed decisions that work for you and your health now and in the future.

-This free CGM Cheat Sheet gives you the basics about starting with a CGM and TiR
+This free CGM Cheat Sheet gives you the basics about starting with a CGM device and Time in Range